 “Being from southern Italy, the migration issue is very close to my heart.
 Southern Italians have always emigrated throughout history, especially during the Second World War and I have in my family people who have emigrated and I am an emigrant myself,” Ms. Dell’Anna said, ahead of a special screening of her film at the Palace of Nations in the Swiss city.

-Inspired by the true story of Italian nun, Mother Francesca Cabrini, who Pope Leo XIII tasked with helping vulnerable migrants arriving in the United States at the turn of the last century, Cabrini offers an uncomfortable front row view of the discrimination and racism reserved for impoverished and dark-skinned Italian migrants who were unable to speak English in the already booming city, where Italian street children are denigrated as “monkeys”.
+Inspired by the true story of Italian nun, Mother Francesca Cabrini, who Pope Leo XIII tasked with helping vulnerable migrants arriving in the United States at the turn of the last century, her gripping account offers an uncomfortable perspective on the discrimination and racism reserved for impoverished and dark-skinned Italian migrants yet to learn English in the already booming city – where Italian street children are denigrated as “monkeys”.

 She added: “I often ask myself, ‘Where does the migrant stand today in a world where we - it's easier to trade merchandise and it's easy for things to travel around the world rather than human beings?’
 We should probably reflect on these issues and understand where we place humankind compared to objects.”

-“I think we should probably learn a lesson from this movie.
-Migrants are not really doing well, especially in southern Italy, in the whole country, I'm afraid to say.
-The way we treat migrants has changed radically and they've become more of a threat rather than an integral part of society as it should be.”
+“I think we should probably learn a lesson from this movie: migrants are not really doing well, especially in southern Italy, in the whole country, I'm afraid to say.
+The way we treat migrants has changed radically and they've become more of a threat rather than an integral part of society.”

-Ms. Dell’Anna added: “This movie gives us an opportunity – gave me an opportunity - to tell a little bit of what we went through when we were the ones migrating and now we are the ones actually denying the right of dignity, which in my opinion, is a universal right and should be recognized as such.”
+Thanks to a painstakingly researched backstory that covers the arc of Mother Cabrini’s life and campaigning work in rural northern Italy to her struggles against authority – and rank hostility in New York, Cabrini “gives us an opportunity – gave me an opportunity - to tell a little bit of what we went through when we were the ones migrating.
+Now, we are the ones actually denying the right of dignity, which in my opinion, is a universal right and should be recognized as such”, Ms. Dell’Anna explained.

 TRT: 04’53”